 Prohibited Acts and Application of the Law

-Any attempt to waive any provision of this law which benefits a tenant or occupant of a dwelling is against public policy and void (Section 9-9(m)).
+Any lease term that attempts to waive any provision of this law is against public policy and void (Section 9-9(m)).

 This law also applies to any residential property located in Baltimore City leased by a State agency or by the City of Baltimore (Section 9-9(n)).